 Notes on "A book of Abstract Algebra - by Charles C. Pinter", is a LaTeX version of handmade notes taken while reading the book.
 It contains only some definitions and theorems (without proofs), so it is highly recommended to read the actual book instead of the current notes.
 This is an unfinished and 'work in progress' document.

 Contents

-1 Groups 2
+1 Groups 1

 2 Subgroups 2

 3 Functions 3

 4 Isomorphism 3

 5 Cosets 4

 6 Homomorphisms 4

 7 Quotient Groups 5

-8 Rings and Fields 6
+8 Rings 6

 9 Elements of number theory 7

 10 Polynomials 8

-11 Extensions of fields 10

-12 Vector spaces 10

 1 Groups